mwwu/wordcloud/README.md

 Live Demo: https://cloudbymegan.herokuapp.com/

 ### Introduction
 For the most part, word clouds are not the most aesthetically pleasing things.
-In addition to creating a word cloud that fit the specs, I wanted to tackle some aesthetic issues such as minimizing space between words and creating a modern look (minimal and linear; no obliques or retro fonts).
-In addition, I wanted to utilize React's build in client-side renderingto generate clouds in real time.
+In addition to creating a word cloud that fit the specs, I wanted to tackle some aesthetic issues such as minimizing space between words and creating a modern look (very minimal and linear; no obliques or retro fonts).
+In addition, I wanted to utilize React's build in client-side rendering to generate clouds in real time.

 ### First Attempt: Bin Packing Problem
 For my initial attempt, I noticed the words could be represented as rectangles with different dimensions.
 If I were able to minimize the white space between words, I would be creating a word cloud with the smallest area.
 Thus, the problem I had to solve was how to optimally fit rectangles into the minimal boundary area.